goldenguy00/LemurFusion/README.md

 - Set the number of lemur buddies you want and trying to summon any more than that will juice up the existing fellows.

-- Designed to be a full scale rework but still compatible with all other mods
+- Designed to be a full scale rework of Devotion mechanics, but still compatible with all other mods.

+- Optional Permanent Devotion mode, mixing lemur eggs in with normal drone spawns.

 - Cracked af AI!
 Uses predictive aiming, actively dodges, strafes and jumps projectiles while continuing to fight back.

 - Rebalancing of stats and scaling for better survivability later on.

-- Stat multipliers per fusion, similar to dronemeld, while still retaining the vanilla HP and damage buffs that they would get on evolution.
+- Stat multipliers per fusion, similar to Dronemeld and MinionMeld, while still retaining vanilla HP and damage buffs on evolution.

 - Supports any modded elites!

 - Fully supports RiskyMod Ally changes!

+- Cute af mini-elder evolution stage that gradually grows bigger to show evolution progress.

 - Lemurians will switch between the various high tier elite types once they are fully evolved.